Chastyne/delani-studio/README.md

 -Run npm install to install dependencies.
 -un npm start to start the development server.

+## Live Site
+The live site is hosted on GitHub Pages.
+You can access it here

 ## Contact Information
 For inquiries, please contact: